• Skip to main content

 It’s gotten serious

-It seems that every day we wake up to more and more news of more devastating cyclones and tornados; unprecedented heat waves in Britain, Europe, China, South East Asia and in the oceans; more homes jobs and life-destroying floods and bushfires around the world; unprecedented drought in the once reliable food bowls of Europe, seemingly never-ending droughts in parts of Africa.
-But still, we don’t really do anything about it.
+It seems that every day we wake up to more and more news of more devastating cyclones and tornados; unprecedented heat waves in Britain, Europe, China, South East Asia and in the oceans; more homes- jobs- and life-destroying floods and bushfires around the world; unprecedented drought in the once reliable food bowls of Europe, seemingly never-ending droughts in parts of Africa.
+But still, we don’t really do much about it.

 Did we think that tarmacs would melt and close airports; roads would melt on the 2022 Tour de France route; that France would run out of mustard; that lavender fields and vineyards would dry up and die; and the output of nuclear power plants and their safety measures would be compromised because of unprecedented droughts around the world?